eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 					* [use of high-resolution focused ion beams (FiBs) and advanced chemistry to perform "nanosurgery" on semiconductor devices](https://www.thermofisher.com/us/en/home/semiconductors/circuit-edit.html)
 				- defect localization and analysis
 				- physical and chemical characterization

+Additional information about EDA:
++ Where possible, exploit [incremental computing](https://en.wikipedia.org/wiki/Incremental_computing), to speed up the performance of EDA tools that I develop.